 What you may be experiencing is the onset of a civil lawsuit initiated by a creditor you ignored.
 Now, you must speak with your creditor.

 You must reach a settlement in court, and if you lose, the judgement will make its way to your credit report.

 Bankruptcy: The Ugly Last Resort

-There are times where you may not be able to make your payments and your finances are very tight.
+There are times when you may not be able to make your payments and your finances are very tight.
 You may feel that you are drowning in debt without the ability to gasp for air every now and then.

 Your only option, it may seem, is to file for bankruptcy.
 There are two types of bankruptcies you can file for.
 However, you initially must choose the one that fits you best.

-Be forewarned that student loans, child support, alimony, and personal injury/death liability judgements cannot be discharged in a bankruptcy.
+Be forewarned that student loans, child support, alimony, and personal injury/death liability judgments cannot be discharged in a bankruptcy.
 So do not choose this option to resolve these types of debts (and be sure to avoid falling for common scams).